GenericMappingTools/gmt/doc_classic/rst/source/supplements/potential/gravfft.rst

 two grids.
 The output is the average in the radial direction.
 Optionally, the model admittance may also be calculated.
 The horizontal dimensions of the grdfiles are assumed to be in meters.
-Geographical grids may be used by specifying the **-fg** option that scales degrees to meters.
+Geographical grids may be used by specifying the |SYN_OPT-f| option that scales degrees to meters.
 If you have grids with dimensions in km, you could change this to meters using :doc:`grdedit </grdedit>` or scale the output with :doc:`grdmath </grdmath>`.